yewstack/yew/docs/more/roadmap.md

 You can find the summary in the [Yew Wiki](https://github.com/yewstack/yew/wiki/Dev-Survey-%5BSpring-2020%5D).

 :::note
-Status of all major initiatives can be tracked on the Yew Github [Project board](https://github.com/yewstack/yew/projects)
+Status of all major initiatives can be tracked on the Yew Github [project board](https://github.com/yewstack/yew/projects)
 :::

 ## Focuses